 Codeanywhere will cost you anywhere from $2.50/month to $40/month, depending on plan tier and billing frequency.

 Each user’s changes, selections, and settings changes are reflected in Collab Mode, and there’s a live chat area built-in.

 The pen’s owner can decide whether to save the changes, and collaborators can fork the results off into their own pens.

 While you’re probably not doing your primary development out of a CodePen, this is a great way to run through a troubleshooting session with a friend or coworker, conduct interviews, or collaborate in other ad hoc situations.

-CodePen Pro costs anywhere from $8/month to $39/month, depending on plan tier and billing frequency, and places collaborator limits on each tier: 2 person, 6 person, and 10 person.
+CodePen Pro costs anywhere from $8/month to $39/month, depending on plan tier and billing frequency, and places collaborator limits on each of the three tiers: 2 people, 6 people, and 10 people respectively.

 Wrapping It Up

 It’s a great time to be a remote developer — there are a lot of solid tools out there for collaborating on code.
 We hope this helped you find the right one for you.
-If you’re struggling to narrow it down, though, we’d recommend Visual Studio Live Share for most situations, and CodePen for ad hoc collaboration.
+If you’re struggling to narrow it down, though, we’d recommend Visual Studio Live Share for those committed to Visual Studio and Visual Studio Code, CodeTogether for mixed editor teams, and CodePen for ad hoc collaboration.

 Now you’ve got your toolkit sorted, make sure you’re making the most out of pair programming with our in-depth pair programming guide by M. David Green, development workflow expert and author of Scrum: Novice to Ninja.

 Visual Studio Code: End-to-End Editing and Debugging Tools for Web Developers